geodesign/django-raster/docs/introduction.rst

 There are three main components in this package:

-* Raster parser utility and admin.
+* A parser utility to ingest rasters through the admin.
 * Tile map service endpoint to render raster data.
 * Raster calculator to compute and render raster calculator expressions.